Bernanke says Fed stimulus benefits clear, downplays risks

 A PLEA ON BUDGET CUTS

-In unusually direct remarks on fiscal policy, Bernanke warned that the spending cuts known as the sequester that are set to take hold later this week would threaten an already challenged economic expansion.
+In unusually direct remarks on fiscal policy, Bernanke warned the near-term spending cuts known as the sequester, which are set to take hold later this week, would threaten an already challenged economic expansion.

 "The Congress and the administration should consider replacing the sharp, frontloaded spending cuts required by the sequestration, with policies that reduce the federal deficit more gradually in the near term but more substantially in the longer run," Bernanke said.